ludwig-ai/ludwig-docs/src/docs/developer_guide.md

  1. Add a new decoder class
 ---------------------------

-Souce code for decoders lives under `ludwig/decoders/`.
+Source code for decoders lives under `ludwig/decoders/`.
 New decoder objects should be defined in the corresponding files, for example all new sequence decoders should be added to `ludwig/decoders/sequence_decoders.py`.

 All the decoder parameters should be provided as arguments in the constructor with their default values set.